Netsend/PerspectiveDB/browser/README.md

 Create the stores *customers* and *employees* and sync with a peer at example.com.

-Include [browser/build/persdb.js](https://raw.githubusercontent.com/Netsend/persdb/master/browser/build/persdb.js) in your html so that the global PersDB is set:
+Include a [build](https://netsend.nl/persdb/build.js) in your html so that the global PersDB is set:
 ```html
 <!DOCTYPE html>
 <html>